bakame-php/stackwatch/docs/1.0/profiler.md

 ## Resetting the Profiler

-At any given time you can reset the <code>Profiler</code> by clearing all the `Span` already recorded.
+At any given time you can reset the `Profiler` by clearing all the `Span` already recorded.

 ```php
 use Bakame\Stackwatch\Profiler;